-The Company designates derivatives to hedge risks arising from its operation and open positions, in particular to interest rate risks.
+The Group designates derivatives to hedge risks arising from its operation and open positions, in particular to interest rate risks.
 In the absence of hedge accounting the transactions involving derivatives may be presented in the statement of financial position and the income statement differently from the transactions generating the risks.
-Therefore, for selected portfolios and transactions, the Company applies fair value hedge accounting to ensure matching of accounting applied to hedging instruments and hedged the transactions.
+Therefore, for selected portfolios and transactions, the Group applies fair value hedge accounting to ensure matching of accounting applied to the hedging instruments and hedged transactions.
 Hedge accounting is applied both for individual instruments (micro-hedge) and for parts of the loan portfolio (macro-hedge).

 Application of hedge accounting is subject to stringent accounting rules.
-It is necessary to prove, among other criteria, that the values of transactions underlying open positions and the We have assessed key internal controls operated by the Company with the aim of appropriately determining the fair values of derivatives and measuring hedge effectiveness.
+It is necessary to prove, among other criteria, that the values of transactions underlying open positions and the transactions conducted to hedge them react to market changes, representing hedged risks in the opposite directions.
+This is called hedge effectiveness test.
+Measuring hedge effectiveness requires complex calculations, depending on the methodology applied to this assessment.

-We checked the valuation of derivatives and the adequacy of market prices applied on a sample basis, we have examined the documentation of hedge accounting, including the risk management strategy and objectives of the Company as well as the hedged transactions designation.
-With the support of our experts, we checked whether the effectiveness of the hedging relationship was measured and accounted for in accordance with IAS 39 Financial Instruments: Recognition and Measurement (as adopted by the EU with carveout) and IFRS 9 Financial instruments standards.
+We focused on this matter because it materially affects the consolidated financial statements and measurement of the effectiveness of hedging relationships is complex and subject to estimation uncertainty.
+We checked the valuation of derivatives and the adequacy of market prices applied on a sample basis, we have examined the documentation of hedge accounting, including the risk management strategy and objectives of the Group as well as the hedged transactions designation.
+With the support of our experts, we checked whether the effectiveness of the hedging relationship was measured and accounted for in accordance with IAS 39 Financial Instruments: Recognition and Measurement (as adopted by the EU with carve-out) and IFRS 9 Financial instruments standards.

-We assessed whether disclosures of hedge accounting in the separate financial statements are in line with IFRS 7 Financial instruments: Disclosures standards.
+We assessed whether disclosures of hedge accounting in the consolidated financial statements are in line with IFRS 7 Financial instruments: Disclosures standards.